 getting started in writing your own movie - the screenplay

-by Richard C. Burriesci a presentation of The Lincoln Studio and its associates
+by Richard C. Burriesci a presentation of The Lincoln Studio for the fine arts and film production

 YOUR FIRST 10 ...
 MUST BE A 10!

 YOUR FIRST TEN MINUTES (10 PAGES) MUST BE TOTALLY CAPTIVATING DON'T SAVE YOUR BEST FOR LAST ...